 Chest x-rays, obtained if lung involvement is suspected, may show basilar pneumonitis and pleural effusions.

 Recovery or death usually occurs 7 to 31 days (average 12 to 15 days) after symptoms begin.
-In patients with severe, multisystem disease, mortality is 16 to 45%.
+In patients with severe, multisystem disease, the case fatality rate is 16 to 45%.

-Disease is severe during pregnancy.
-Mortality is 50 to 92% in women who are pregnant or who have delivered within 1 mo.
-Most pregnant women lose the fetus.
+Disease is severe during pregnancy, especially during the 3rd trimester.
+The case fatality rate is 50 to 92% in women who are pregnant or who have delivered within 1 month.
+Most infected pregnant women lose the fetus.

 Supportive treatment, including correction of fluid and electrolyte imbalances, is imperative.